soundarmoorthy/FiFi/README.md

 ```

 The above code fragment will take the list of files and run the fixers on those files.
 The fixers configured in the above file are Encoding, InvalidChars and LineEndings.
-You can ignore a fixer by not calling it (ignoring it)
+You can ignore a fixer by not calling it (ignoring it).
+When complete, you can enumerate through the results and see what succeeded and failed , exceptions etc.,

 #### Disclaimer
 This is a community package and i don't hold any accountability for the code, it's success and failures.
 Use it with your own discreation.
 I don't mind if oyou fork and use it by yourself.